nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    able to accomplish most of the tasks faster using commands than using the mouse.
 4. Should be for a single user only.
 5. Data should be stored in a human editable text file.
+6. Should be able to store up to 100 version histories.
-6. Should not depend on any remote server.
+7. Should not depend on any remote server.
-7. Should be packaged into a single JAR file
+8. Should be packaged into a single JAR file

 _{More to be added}_